ga4gh/mme-apis/search-api.md

 * A `patient` object of the same form as the one described above for the query.

 ### Error handling
-The remote server should use HTTP status codes to report any errors encoundered processing the match request.
+The remote server should use HTTP status codes to report any errors encountered processing the match request.
 Here are a list of status codes and their meanings with regards to this API:

 | HTTP Status Code | Reason Phrase | Description
 | ---------------- | -------- | -----------